 Our bushcraft company

 Founded in 2011, we are a small, family run business.
-Gary and Nicola set up Jack Raven Bushcraft with the support and help of their children; Kimberly played a big part in the initial design and marketing and Lorna helps out with the administration as well as getting involved with children’s parties.
-Both girls have attended plenty of our courses and have excelled at them.
+Gary and Nicola set up Jack Raven Bushcraft with the support and help of their children; Kimberly played a big part in the initial design and marketing and now runs our children’s parties and Lorna helps out with the administration.

-We understand there is a lot of competition out there for your hard earned cash, not just from other bushcraft companies but from a host of other activities.
+We understand there’s a lot of competition out there for your hard earned cash, not just from other companies but from a host of other activities.
 With that in mind, we’ve tried to ensure our whole package is right, from start to finish.
 So here’s why we think you should spend some time with us.

 We’re completely above board

 We have planning permission to be doing what we do, where we do it (we only know of one other company that has done this, and we were the first!)

 We’re fully insured (we’ll send you a copy if you want to see)

 We’re approved training providers of the Institute for Outdoor Learning

 - Vetted by Kent County Council’s Outdoor Education Unit

 We are DBS checked (formerly CRB)